tonmcg/tonymcgovern.com/content/blog/create-custom-connectors.md

 I also get the same results:
 [image of Power BI Dataflows query result]

+But what happens behind the scenes as I make these requests?
+What information is sent?
+What other information is returned?
+I'd like to switch gears and talk about what goes into an API request.
+This part is important since it will figure promintently in future posts when I talk about creating a custom connector using the OAuth 2.0 authentication protocol.

 #### Anatomy of an API Request

-What happens behind the scenes when I make a request to an endpoint?
-What information is sent?
-What information is returned?

-### Convert Postman Collection Swagger Definition
+- Endpoint
+- Method
+- Headers
+- Data (or Body or Message)

+My request to get police department beats called the `https://data.seattle.gov` endpoint, which is the starting point of an API.
+The starting point for Google Sheets API is `https://sheets.googleapis.com`.
+The one for LinkedIn is `https://api.linkedin.com`.
+The Power BI API is `https://api.powerbi.com`.

-### Import Swagger in Flow (Azure Logic Apps)
+### Import Postman Collection in Flow (or Azure Logic Apps)

 ### (For Power BI only) Use Swagger as a Blueprint